-Various bibliometrics for the Beilstein Journal of Nanotechnology are presented below without emphasis for any particular metric.
-Definitions of some of the most widely used journal bibliometrics can be found here .
+Various bibliometrics for the Beilstein Journal of Nanotechnology are presented below without emphasis on any particular metric.
+Definitions of some of the most widely used journal bibliometrics can be found in Wikipedia .
 Please use the combination of these statistics together with your evaluation of our most recent articles to decide if the Beilstein Journal of Nanotechnology is an appropriate journal to publish your research.
-Thank you for considering our non-profit platinum open-access journal for your nanotechnology publication.
+Thank you for considering our non-profit diamond open access journal for your nanotechnology publication.

-The following analysis is based on the method for calculating the frequency distribution of citations for a given journal, as described in detail in .
-The following statistics were collected using the version of Web of Science available with our license and the analysis was followed exactly as described in the referenced article.
+The following analysis is based on the method for calculating the frequency distribution of citations for a given journal, as described in detail in Reference .
+The corresponding data were collected using the version of Web of Science available with our license, and the analysis was followed exactly as described in the referenced article.

-Although it is the most commonly referred to measure of a journal’s impact on a discipline, and therefore, of importance for authors, the Journal Impact Factor (JIF) alone is not sufficient to judge the quality of a journal.
-Moreover, it provides some information about a journal’s citation rate and distribution, but has no direct significance for an individual article in the given journal.
-Please note that this bibliometric information from Clarivate Analytics (formerly Thomson Reuters) is from a commercial entity and the use of the JIF has been highly debated in the publishing industry and research community [11-13].
+Although it is the most commonly used metric to measure the impact of a journal on a discipline, and therefore of importance for authors, the Journal Impact Factor (JIF) alone is not sufficient to judge the quality of a journal.
+Moreover, it provides some information about the citation rate and distribution of a journal, but it has no direct significance for an individual article in the given journal.
+Please note that this bibliometric information is from Clarivate (a commercial entity), and the use of the JIF has been highly debated both in the publishing industry and research community [10-12].

-In its simplest form, the JIF for a given year is the ratio of the number of citations in that year to articles published in the past two calendar years, divided by the total number of publications published in the past two calendar years.
+The JIF for a given year is the ratio of the number of citations in that year to articles published in the past two calendar years, divided by the total number of publications published in the past two calendar years.
 For example, JIF 2022 = (no. of citations in 2022 to articles published in 2020 and 2021) ∕ (no. of articles published in 2020 and 2021).

 Additional information obtained from the Web of Science database:

-Additional information from the 2016 InCites(TM) Journal Citation Reports :
+Additional information from the InCitesTM Journal Citation Reports 2023 :

 Without a subscription, the data contained in the proprietary Elsevier B.V. database Scopus® cannot be accessed.
-Alternatively, the SCImago Journal & Country Rank is a publicly available portal that includes information on the journals that are included in the Scopus® database (Elsevier B.V.) .
-This information for the Beilstein Journal of Nanotechnology is freely available on their website .
+Alternatively, the SCImago Journal & Country Rank is a publicly available portal that includes information on the journals that are included in the Scopus® database .
+This information for the Beilstein Journal of Nanotechnology is freely available on the SCImago Journal & Country Rank website .

-The SCImago Journal Rank (SJR) indicator, like the SNIP, also normalizes the citations based on the subject field and additionally attempts to normalize for "journal prestige” and is also based on Scopus® data.
+The SCImago Journal Rank (SJR) indicator normalizes the citations based on the subject field.
+It is also based on Scopus® data and attempts to normalize for "journal prestige".
 The SJR data presented below is the weighted average number of citations in the given year for articles published over the past three calendar years (in contrast to the past two years as for the JIF).

-The following graph gives the total number of submissions to (blue) and publications in (red) the Beilstein Journal of Nanotechnology, with the percent of acceptances provided for the given year.
+The following graph gives the total number of submissions to and publications in the Beilstein Journal of Nanotechnology for the last 10 years.